apache/spark/docs/sql-migration-guide.md

 ## Upgrading from Spark SQL 3.5.1 to 3.5.2

-- Since 3.5.2, MySQL JDBC datasource will read TINYINT UNSIGNED as ShortType, while in 3.5.0 and 3.5.1, it was wrongly read as ByteType.
+- Since 3.5.2, MySQL JDBC datasource will read TINYINT UNSIGNED as ShortType, while in 3.5.1, it was wrongly read as ByteType.

 ## Upgrading from Spark SQL 3.5.0 to 3.5.1